10 Tips to Continue Teaching

 If I am going through a transition as a teacher, it is as simple as acknowledging who I may help that day, and allows any fear to subside.
 Do I think i'm going to be the next pioneer in yoga?
 Not counting on it.
 Do I think I can help people one day at a time?
 Absolutely.

 10) Use tools that serve you.
 Theres a lot out there now about using social media to promote yourself.
 This doesn't mean you have it.
-Remember the yoga and the lineage: it works with out without marketing.
-Decide what tools you will use and how much is healthy for you.
-Figure out why you use it and stick within those bounds.
+Remember the yoga and the lineage: it works.
+Decide what tools you will use and how much is healthy for you in delivering your message.
+Figure out exactly why you use it and stick within those bounds.
 Get intimate with your humanity, and be realistic about your limits are.

 11) Find your sweet spot.
 Being successful as a teacher, does not have to mean teaching full time.
 In fact, i'm a firm believe that if you are teaching full time, (and all public classes), you are probably.....very tired.
 Be diligent with your sweet spot and the number of classes you'd like to teach a week.
 Ask for what you're worth, and do not say yes to opportunities that don’t pay you well unless it is serving a greater vision for you.
 Get in tune with the energetic exchange, and let go of dead-end classes.

 Be as committed to your own self care as you are to your students: more often than not, that's teaching less classes, filling your education cup and making sure you have time to teach from your own practice.